Mejikano/Module-2-Challenge-StockAnalysis/README.md

 				ReDim tickerEndingPrices(numoftickers)
 			```

 3.The program does not handle errors i.e.
 		- Division by 0 will cause an exception/error - Start price could be 0, specially for new companies trading on the stock market
 		- Inputting sheet names with different format and/or non-existing sheets

 		Proposed solution:
-			-Division by 0 can be handled catching errors or a similar approach as of the IFERROR formula learned before.
+			- Division by 0 can be handled catching errors or a similar approach as of the IFERROR formula learned before.
-			-Write a code for checking whether given input sheet name exist before executing the next code steps; display an error message if it does not exist
+			- Write a code for checking whether given input sheet name exist before executing the next code steps; display an error message if it does not exist